Child Therapy for Anxiety

 When Worry Takes Over

-And their worries seem to be only intensifying.
-Getting ready for school is becoming more difficult and there always seems to be something at school that they are feeling nervous about.
-They tend to be perfectionists and are unable to cope with they do not get things "just right."
-They are constantly seeking reassurance and rely on approval of others.
+Maybe your child has always been anxious, but now their worries seem to be intensifying.
+Getting ready for school is becoming more difficult.
+There always seems to be something at school that your child feels nervous or anxious about about.
+Maybe your child tends to be a perfectionist.
+They are unable to cope with they do not get things "just right."
+Your child is constantly seeking reassurance and rely on approval of others.
 As a a parent, this can become quite exhausting.
+Anxiety can even cause physical symptoms.
 Your child may be experiencing more physical pain, such as stomach aches and headaches.
-You are wonder if these physical symptoms are related to their anxiety.

 Your child might be struggling more with separation anxiety.

-They are unable to fall asleep without you being with them and sleep is an ongoing challenge at your house.
+Your son or daughter is often unable to fall asleep without you being with them.
+Your child becomes upset the moment you leave their room.
+Sleep is a frequent challenge at your house.
 They throw major tantrums when it is time to separate from their parent for school.
 As a parent, you might feel at a loss of what to do.
 And feel like you have tried everything.

-Maybe your child's anxiety is most problematic in social situations.
+Maybe your child's anxiety is related to social situations.

 They experience intense and unrealistic fear of social situations.
 The idea of getting called on in class or starting a conversation with a peer feels impossible.
-You see how sweet and kind they are and it is so hard to watch them struggle to let others see how wonderful they are.
+You see how sweet and kind they are, so it's hard to watch them struggle.
+It's becoming clear to you that your child's fear is holding them back.
+Maybe it feels like people aren't getting to know your child at all and it makes your heart ache.
+Social anxiety can be crippling for a child.
+You just want to see your child happy, but their social anxiety makes it hard for them to be carefree and play like everyone else.

 We understand that as parents, watching your child struggle is not easy at all.
-It is hard to feel helpless and unsure of what your child needs.
+It is hard to feel helpless and unsure how to help your child overcome their anxiety and begin thriving at school and other social situations.

 The good news is that counseling can HELP children struggling with anxiety!